 TGbe Editor: please revise the first paragraph as follows:

+(#15841,#16066,#18255)A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any active R-TWT SPs that are advertised by its associated AP that does not correspond to a nontransmitted BSSID.

-A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any active R-TWT SPs that are advertised by its associated AP or the AP corresponding to the transmitted BSSID in a multiple BSSID set in which its associated AP belongs to, as specified in 35.8.3 (R-TWT SPs announcement).
+(#15841,#16066,#18255)A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder and that is associated with an AP that corresponds to a nontransmitted BSSID shall ensure the TXOP ends before the start time of any active R-TWT SPs that the AP corresponding to the transmitted BSSID in the same multiple BSSID set advertises in a broadcast TWT element carried:

+Outside the Multiple BSSID element, and

+Within the nontransmitted BSSID profile corresponding to its associated AP in the Multiple BSSID element.

 In addition, before starting transmission of any PPDU, the non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true shall check if there is enough time for the frame exchange to complete prior to the start of the R-TWT SP and, if there is not enough time, then the STA shall defer transmission by selecting a random backoff count using the present CW (without advancing to the next value in the sequence).
 The QSRC[AC] for the MSDU or A-MSDU is not affected.

 11.2.3.15 TIM Broadcast

-TGbe Editor: revise the thirteenth paragraph (“The following events about …”) as follows:

-The following events about the BSS parameters of the AP shall classify as a critical update:

-…

-m) Insertion of a Broadcast TWT element

-m1) Insertion of a Broadcast TWT Parameter Set field in an existing Broadcast TWT element

-…

 TGbe Editor: insert a new paragraph right after NOTE 4 as follows:

 …

+(#16669)When the AP belongs to a multiple BSSID set and the critical update occurs for any of the reasons specified in m), m1) and m2) and when the relevant TWT parameter set is a Restricted TWT parameter set, then this critical update shall be also considered as a critical update for all the reported nontransmitted BSSID(s).

 An AP may classify other changes in the Beacon frame as critical updates.